-“Induced abortion” as he told me it is called could results in various complications including a ruptured womb that would require expensive corrective surgeries.
+“Induced abortion” as he told me it is called could result in various complications including a ruptured womb that would require expensive corrective surgeries.

-According to the Director of the New Juaben municipality, free counselling services are provided to women who visit health facilities for comprehensive abortion.
+According to the Director of the New Juaben municipality, free counseling services are provided to women who visit health facilities for comprehensive abortion.

 UNSAFE ABORTION | Advice to youth

-Mrs Owusu-Acheaw advised the youth to walk freely into any health facility and receive free counselling on family planning methods.
+Mrs. Owusu-Acheaw advised the youth to walk freely into any health facility and receive free counseling on family planning methods.
 Apart from the condom, male or female, all other family planning methods would only prevent unintended pregnancies and not Sexually Transmitted Infections (STIs), she stressed.

 If all else fails and there was the need for an abortion, one could walk into any health facility and request a comprehensive abortion rather than try to self abort which could cause complications and sometimes death.

 UNSAFE ABORTION | Talking to the youth

 Speaking to a group of young men and women after my visit to the health directorate, I received varied and surprisingly contrary perceptions from what actually prevails in the hospitals.

 They told me, it costs at least GHC 200.00 to have a safe comprehensive abortion in the hospital.